 Test the Spirits

 Let's look at First John chapter 4.
-John said in verse 11, “Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world”.
+John said in verse eleven, “Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world”.

 False on purpose